How to Implement Switch Case Functions in Python? [2025]

 This dictionary links case names to their corresponding functions as a lookup table.

 You can dynamically execute case functions based on user input if you have functions representing cases and a dictionary that maps case names to functions in place.
-Your switch in Python gains flexibility from its dynamic execution.
+Your switch case in Python gains flexibility from its dynamic execution.

 Step 3: Conduct Dynamic Case Functions